WalkerTrott/W-Lang/readme.md

-# W Programming Language
+# The W Programming Language
 W is an experimental imperative programming language which implements a theoretical value-based type-system that compiles to portable C90 source.
-Its philosophy and goals in respect of importance include program correctness, speed (runtime over compiling), consistency and simplicity.

 ```txt
 function Add(Value: 0..10)